The grand traditions laid down by Terry Wogan and Graham Norton mean we

 Pregnant pause

 The spokesperson for the country in question doesn't realise they're live on air.
-One finger.

 -